-In the case of Messrs.
-Simons, Nieboer, Zinger and Waugh, if such Named Executive Officer's employment is terminated due to death, his estate is entitled to receive (1) any unpaid annual salary, less required deductions, owing up to and including the date of death; (2) all outstanding vacation pay; and (3) expense reimbursements and bonus where: (i) if the Named Executive Officer dies between the date of the Corporation's fiscal year end and the bonus payment date, the Corporation shall pay to the estate an amount in cash equal to 100% of the bonus that would otherwise have been payable to the Named Executive Officer for the fiscal year ended, less required deductions; or (ii) if the bonus has not yet been determined in the year of the Named Executive Officer's death, the Corporation shall pay to the estate a pro-rata amount in cash, calculated by dividing the number of days worked by the Named Executive Officer in the fiscal year in question by the total number of working days in that fiscal year.
+If a Named Executive Officer's employment is terminated due to death, his estate is entitled to receive (1) any unpaid annual salary, less required deductions, owing up to and including the date of death; (2) all outstanding vacation pay; and (3) expense reimbursements and bonus where: (i) if the Named Executive Officer dies between the date of the Corporation's fiscal year end and the bonus payment date, the Corporation shall pay to the estate an amount in cash equal to 100% of the bonus that would otherwise have been payable to the Named Executive Officer for the fiscal year ended, less required deductions; or (ii) if the bonus has not yet been determined in the year of the Named Executive Officer's death, the Corporation shall pay to the estate a pro-rata amount in cash, calculated by dividing the number of days worked by the Named Executive Officer in the fiscal year in question by the total number of working days in that fiscal year.

-In the case of Messrs.
-Simons, Nieboer, Zinger and Waugh, if such Named Executive Officer suffers a permanent disability, the Corporation may terminate his Executive Employment Agreement after exhaustion of the Corporation's short term disability coverage by providing 60 days' notice.
+If a Named Executive Officer suffers a permanent disability, the Corporation may terminate his Executive Employment Agreement after exhaustion of the Corporation's short term disability coverage by providing 60 days' notice.
 Upon termination as a result of permanent disability, such Named Executive Officer continues to be entitled to such insurance benefits as the Named Executive Officer is qualified to receive pursuant to any long term disability plan and to any benefit or entitlement under any pension plan of the Corporation or any executive superannuation undertakings in which the Named Executive Officer participates and is qualified to receive.
-Additionally, if the Named Executive Officer suffers a permanent disability between the date of the Corporation's fiscal year end and the bonus payment date, the Corporation shall pay to the Named Executive Officer an amount in cash equal to 100% of the bonus that would otherwise have been payable to the Named Executive Officer for the fiscal year ended, less required deductions.
-If the bonus has not yet been determined in the year of the Named Executive Officer's permanent disability, the Corporation shall pay to the Named Executive Officer a pro-rata amount in cash, calculated by dividing the number of days worked by the Named Executive officer in the fiscal year in question by the total number of working days in that fiscal year.
+Additionally, if the Named Executive Officer suffers a permanent disability between the date of the Corporation's fiscal year end and the bonus payment date, the Corporation shall pay to the Named Executive Officer for the fiscal year ended, less required deductions.
+If the bonus has not yet been determined in the year of the Named Executive Officer a pro-rata amount in cash, calculated by dividing the number of days worked by the Named Executive officer in the fiscal year in question by the total number of working days in that fiscal year.